Yahoo was a name to conjure with.

 Yahoo can’t be described as hip or happening.
 It looks fogyish.
 The company’s revenue has been in decline while its online rivals continue to grow.

-The illusion of hipness
+Tumblr: the illusion of hipness

 Tumblr, however, is hip.
 And happening.
 At times it can be edgy.
 It is popular with a younger audience than most of Yahoo’s current fare.